-This site exists to make available a small collection of computer games, namely: Sudoku, Kakuro, Sokoban, Minesweeper, Futoshiki, Boggle, Codeword, Sumpuzzle, Jigsaw, Scrabbler, Akari, Bridges and Shikaku.
+This site exists to make available a small collection of computer games, namely: Sudoku, Kakuro, Sokoban, Minesweeper, Futoshiki, Boggle, Codeword, Sumpuzzle, Jigsaw, Scrabbler, Akari, Bridges, Shikaku and Suguru.
 All of the thousands of puzzles contained in the games can be solved by logic: no guessing is required, even when playing Minesweeper.
 Every game has a hint option.

 The programs can be downloaded for free and are easy to install and run on Linux, Windows and Mac OS X. The programs are written in the language Python and the download includes their source code.
 This means that those who are interested can see how the programs are written and can change them.

 Each of the games is described on its own page.
 These pages will give an idea of the capabilities and use of the individual games but the best way to find out if you'll like a game is to download and try it.
 Download and installation information is on the Downloads page.
 How to report a bug or make suggestions for improvements or additions is described under Contacts.
 Some programs, such as sudoku, kakuro and sokoban have options which enable players to read in external puzzle files.
 The accepted file formats are on the Formats page.
 Information about how the programs are structured and written is on the Coding page.
 The Patterns page contains Python code and video examples of some of the non-periodic tiling patterns used in the jigsaw game.
 Similarly, the L-Systems page contains Python code and video examples of some of the L-Systems patterns used in the jigsaw game.
 Numerous people and web sites have provided help or information which has contributed to the creation of the programs and some are acknowledged are on the Thanks page.